 - Engineer civil This class is unrestricted in the field of civil engineering and includes deemed-to-satisfy and performance solutions.
 Civil engineering may include civil, structural, geotechnical and environmental engineering.

 For an engineer to be licensed in Tasmania they must have a degree for the relevant engineer sub-class and satisfy the relevant experience requirement, or be listed on the National Engineers Register (external link) or be recognised by Engineers Australia (external link) as a Chartered Professional Engineer

 All building service providers must act only within the area of their competence, as detailed in the Occupational Licensing (Building Services Work) Determination (PDF, 836.0 KB).

 CPD (Continuing Professional Development)

 As a licence holder, you are required to maintain and develop skills and knowledge through ongoing learning activities known as Continuing Professional Development or CPD.
 Find out more information about CPD points, training providers, CPD events calendar and training resources.

 - Read the information on this licence page so you know what to do and what documents to provide

 - Read the Personal Information Protection Statement

-- Refer to pages 28 and 29 of the Scheme for Accreditation that qualify you to make an application (new application only)
+- Refer to pages 30 to 33 of the Occupational Licensing (Building Services Work) Determination (PDF, 836.0 KB) to see what you need to satisfy the requirements to make an application (new application only)

 - a list of projects you have worked on